Infinitely Divisible Noise in the Low Privacy Regime: Introduction

 \begin{definition}[Arete distribution, informal] Let independent random variables $X_1,X_2\sim\Gamma(\alpha,\theta)$ and $Y\sim Laplace(\lambda)$.
 Then $Z:=X_1-X_2+Y$ has Arete distribution with parameters $\alpha,\theta$ and $\lambda$, denoted $Arete(\alpha,\theta,\lambda)$.
 When the parameters $\alpha$, $\theta$ and $\lambda$ are understood from the context, we use $f_A(t)$, $t\in\mathbb{R}$, to denote the density function of $Z$. \end{definition}

-Since the $\Gamma$ and Laplace distributions are continuous, symmetric, and infinitely divisible it follows that the Arete distribution also has these properties.
+Since the $\Gamma$ and Laplace distributions are continuous and infinitely divisible, and the Laplace distribution is symmetric, it follows that the Arete distribution also has these properties.
 In Section~\ref{sec:mainAreteProperties} we show: \begin{restatable}{lemma}{mainAreteProperties} For any choice of parameters $\alpha,\theta,\lambda>0$, the $Arete(\alpha,\theta,\lambda)$ distribution is infinitely divisible and has density $f_A(t)$ that is continuous, symmetric around 0, and monotonely decreasing for $t>0$. \end{restatable}

 Next, we discuss the intuition behind the noise and privacy properties of the Arete distribution: For privacy parameter $\varepsilon>0$ and sensitivity $\Delta> 0$ we concern ourselves with distributions $\mathcal{D}$ with support $S$ and density function $f_\mathcal{D}$ satisfying